arescrimson/LytroOld/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+If you do find this useful, please let me know! :D

 <p align="right">(<a href="#readme-top">back to top</a>)</p>